 - Grow revenues: reappraise the value music and close the value gap.

 - Address fairness across the market: pay fair contemporary digital royalties and oppose so-called equitable remuneration.

 - Focus on growing the investment stream across Europe: every country to put place a system of tax credits, favourable loan guarantees and other fiscal tools to boost investment and have a strategic approach to growth.

-The whole question of remuneration for artists is key and we are very engaged in the debate around streaming.
+- The whole question of remuneration for artists is key and we are very engaged in the debate around streaming.
 We want to see reform of streaming to help improve revenues, but it doesn’t mean we agree with all proposals put forward by the artist community.
-In March 2021, we published a ten-point plan (infographic here, full plan here) with various recommendations:
+Our ten-point plan (infographic here, full plan here) has various recommendations: